 How to open a business in Spain

-EU citizens can set up a partnership or as a sole trader with relative ease, but expats outside the EU, which will include British citizens by 2021, will require a work permit to be able to move to Spain and start a business.
+EU citizens can register a business in Spain, with relative ease, whether this is setting up as a partnership or as a sole trader.
+However, expats outside the EU will require a work permit to be able to move to Spain and register a business.
 Work permits must be renewed every year, but after five years you can apply for residency and will no longer need to apply on an annual basis if this is granted.

-• Foreigner’s tax identification number (NIE)
+- Foreigner’s tax identification number (NIE)

-• Registration to the Mercantile Registry (Registro Mercantil Central or RMC)
+- Registration to the Mercantile Registry (Registro Mercantil Central or RMC)

-• Company tax identification number (CIF)
+- Company tax identification number (CIF)

-• A business bank account with a minimum deposit of €3,000
+- A business bank account with a minimum deposit of €3,000

-• Signed deed of incorporation
+- Signed deed of incorporation

-• Social security registration
+- Social security registration

 If you’re planning to open a subsidiary business in Spain, the process is simpler, but you will need to include the following in your application:

 - A copy of the main company’s certificate of incorporation and certificate of good standing

-• Notarized power of attorney
+- Notarized power of attorney

-• Spanish tax identification number (NIE)
+- Spanish tax identification number (NIE)

-• A member of staff at the Spanish branch to be a resident in Spain, who will agree to be liable for any company debts and tax payments
+- A member of staff at the Spanish branch to be a resident in Spain, who will agree to be liable for any company debts and tax payments

-Challenges of doing business in Spain
+What are the challenges of doing business in Spain?

 Connection to the national grid can be high cost initially and requires permission from the local council.
 Property registration requires five separate procedures and while taxation on profits is relatively low compared to elsewhere in the world, labour tax and contributions are higher than the OECD average and a survey estimated that it takes 167 hours a year and eight separate payments to meet all tax requirements.